summerwinter/SublimeRemoteGDB/README.md

 ## Usage

 Each time if you want to debug one project, drag it into Sublime Text as one folder.
 Open any file in that folder, then start debugging.
-You should ensure the local source code is consistent the remote source code.
+You should ensure the local source code is consistent with the remote source code.

 ## Contributors